silviamaggi/smd-com/_posts/2020-07-28-instagrams-camera-on-bug.md

 ---
 author: silvia
 title: Instagram’s Camera On Bug
-categories: Social-Media
+categories: social-media
-tags: [instagram, privacy, social media]
+tags:
+  - instagram
+  - privacy
+  - social media
 description: Instagram is reportedly fixing the camera on bug, which was discovered by a user while testing Apple’s iOS 14 beta version.
 featured-image: instagram-bug.jpg
 ---